asgardeo/asgardeo-auth-js-core/packages/auth-js/README.md

 #### Description

 This method returns if the user has been successfully signed out or not.
-When a user signs out from the server, the user is redirected to the URL specified by the `signOutRedirectURL` in the config object passed into the constructor of the `asgardeoAuthClient`.
+When a user signs out from the server, the user is redirected to the URL specified by the `signOutRedirectURL` in the config object passed into the constructor of the `AsgardeoAuthClient`.
 The server appends path parameters indicating if the sign-out is successful.
 This method reads the URL and returns if the sign-out is successful or not.
 So, make sure you pass as the argument, the URL to which the user has been redirected to after signing out from the server.

 #### Example